mco-gh/quizaic/README.md

 }
 ```
 These rules allow apps to get real-time updates whenever the quizzes and generators collections change.

+Also on the [Firebase Console](https://console.firebase.google.com/), select "Authentication", then "Get Started", and add the authentication types you want to support (I use email/password and Google).
+Under `Authentication`->`Settings`->`Authorized Domains`, add the domains for any web apps you want to use authentication services.

 ## Verify Setup